bio-phys/capriqorn/doc/manual.rst

 * Use VMD to choose geometry.
     Using selection strings, you can choose representation in VMD which visualize various geometries.
+    Note that the selection string syntax in VMD is different to the one used in Capriqorn (Capriqorn using MD Analysis which uses CHARMM syntax).
 * The preprocessor can write out xyz files which you can visualize using VMD to check that the macromolecule has been cut out correctly.

 Notes